nysenate/NYSenate.gov-Website-D9/web/modules/contrib/geocoder/README.md

 ## Developers

-Some backward compatibility breaking changes have been introduced in the Geocoder API in version 3.x.
-Starting with this version the Geocoder providers are config entities, whereas in earlier versions the provider settings were stored in simple configuration.
+Since Geocoder 3.x version the Geocoder providers are config entities, whereas in earlier versions the provider settings were stored in simple configuration.
 An upgrade path is provided but any code that was relying on the old simple config will need to be updated to use the config entities instead.
 Take a look at the `GeocoderProvider` entity type for more information.